GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 - Preserve existing public `TIM_*` function names where possible.
 - Preserve existing `TIMx_*` selector names initially.
-- Keep `timer_config_t` and related public configuration structures as the Timer configuration API. `TIMx` stays a function argument, not a config member, so one configuration can be reused across Timer instances.
+- Keep `tim_config_t` and related public configuration structures as the Timer configuration API. `TIMx` stays a function argument, not a config member, so one configuration can be reused across Timer instances.
 - Update examples only after the public header/API contract changes.